Myths and excuses against barefooting

 Bare soles do not spread germs on floors any more than shoes do.

-Feet kept open to the air are in fact much healthier than keeping them
+Feet left open to the air are in fact much healthier than keeping them

 a barefooter never stink and are in much better shape.